Danp04/danp04.github.io/docs/GitHub Pages.md

    ![GDC](../assets/images/screen_2.jpg)
 6. As notifications concerning access to your repository by GitHub Desktop Client appear, approve them.
-7. Clone your repository to the selected location and name the folder the same as your repository.
+7. Clone the repository to a selected location and name the folder the same as your repository.

    **📝 Note:** It is recommended to use the shortest path, for example *C: Git*, as the repository is to be created inside the folder you selected for your local path.
 8. Open your repository in Visual Studio Code.